History of Cuba: Pre-Columbian (to 1500)

-Spanish conquest and early colonization (1492 - 1800)
+Spanish conquest

 Christopher Columbus, on his first Spanish-sponsored voyage to the Americas in 1492, sailed south from what is now the Bahamas to explore the northeast coast of Cuba and the northern coast of Hispaniola.
 Columbus, who was searching for a route to India, believed the island to be a peninsula of the Asian mainland.
-Columbus arrived at Cuba on Saturday, October 27, 1492, and he landed on Sunday, October 28, 1492 at Puerto de Nipe.
+Columbus arrived at Cuba on October 27, 1492, and he landed on October 28, 1492, at Puerto de Nipe.

-During a second voyage in 1494, Columbus passed along the south coast of the island, landing at various inlets including what was to become Guantánamo Bay.
-With the Papal Bull of 1493, Pope Alexander VI commanded Spain to conquer, colonize and convert the pagans of the New World to Catholicism.
-On arrival, Columbus observed the Taíno dwellings, describing them as "looking like tents in a camp.
-All were of palm branches, beautifully constructed".

-The Spanish began to create permanent settlements on the island of Hispaniola, east of Cuba, soon after Columbus' arrival in the Caribbean, but the coast of Cuba was not fully mapped by Europeans until 1508, when Sebastián de Ocampo completed this task.
+During a second voyage in 1494, Columbus passed along the south coast, landing at various inlets including what was to become Guantánamo Bay.
+With the Papal Bull of 1493, Pope Alexander VI commanded Spain to conquer and convert the pagans of the New World to Catholicism.
+The Spanish began to create permanent settlements on the island of Hispaniola, east of Cuba, soon after Columbus' arrival in the Caribbean, but the coast of Cuba was not fully mapped by Europeans until 1508, by Sebastián de Ocampo.
 In 1511, Diego Velázquez de Cuéllar set out from Hispaniola to form the first Spanish settlement in Cuba, with orders from Spain to conquer the island.
 The settlement was at Baracoa, but the new settlers were greeted with stiff resistance from the local Taíno population.
-The Taínos were initially organized by cacique (chieftain) Hatuey, who had himself relocated from Hispaniola to escape the brutalities of Spanish rule on that island.
+The Taínos were initially organized by cacique (chieftain) Hatuey, who had himself relocated from Hispaniola to escape Spanish rule.
 After a prolonged guerrilla campaign, Hatuey and successive chieftains were captured and burnt alive, and within three years the Spanish had gained control of the island.
-In 1514, a south coast settlement was founded in what was to become the first Havana location.
+In 1514, a south coast settlement was founded in what was to become Havana.
 The current city was founded in 1519.

-Clergyman Bartolomé de las Casas observed a number of massacres initiated by the invaders as the Spanish swept over the island, notably the massacre near Camagüey of the inhabitants of Caonao.
-According to his account, some three thousand villagers had traveled to Manzanillo to greet the Spanish with loaves, fishes and other foodstuffs, and were "without provocation, butchered".
+Clergyman Bartolomé de las Casas observed a number of massacres initiated by the invaders, notably the massacre near Camagüey of the inhabitants of Caonao.
+According to his account, some three thousand villagers had traveled to Manzanillo to greet the Spanish with food, and were "without provocation, butchered".
 The surviving indigenous groups fled to the mountains or the small surrounding islands before being captured and forced into reservations.
-One such reservation was Guanabacoa, which is today a suburb of Havana.
+One such reservation was Guanabacoa, today a suburb of Havana.